Almost Out of that Sticky Security Contract?

 A new company will come in and add up to $1600 in free equipment to your previous alarm system.
 This could include a free touch screen panel for you; key remotes, or covering some of the entrances or window alarm sensors that you didn’t the first time.
 Chances are you didn’t have security cameras or smart thermostats when you last signed up either so now would be the time to get those for free when signing a contract with a new company.

 How Can I Cancel my Alarm Contract?

 Beware of early payoff and cancellation fees.
-These are usually upwords of 75% of remaining contract.
+These are usually upwards of 75% of the remaining contract.
 If you are moving to an area where the company cannot service things may get a little messy.
-Depending on the company, they will either admit they can’t provide service and end terms.
+Depending on the company, they will either admit they can’t provide service or end terms.
 If they want to get real stingy they will claim you still owe the remainder of what’s left on the agreement.
-This is where lawsuits come in and neither party is happy; unfortunately this happens quite a bit in the industry.
+This is where lawsuits come in and neither party is happy; unfortunately, this happens quite a bit in the industry.

 Your equipment will still function and sound the alarm when a sensor is triggered but the monitoring station will no longer call you.
 Some people like this as it still gives them a warning (to grab the gun etc.) at night if there is a home intrusion and you save yourself the monthly monitoring fee.

 There are several options you have as a consumer when the contract runs out of time.
-The last thing you want to do it to do nothing, stay quiet and pay your bill.
+The last thing you want to do is to do nothing, stay quiet, and pay your bill.
 Whether you cancel altogether or upgrade for a better deal, do something!